- Exercise & Fitness

-I Hate To Walk
+I Hate to Walk

 I'm fairly lazy

 Hate is a very strong emotion so let’s just say my least favorite thing in the world to do is walk, especially long distances.
 It’s very tiring and at the end of the walk I’m always ready for a good nap.
 After four or five miles of trudging along, some major body part usually needs immediate attention so walking is really not something I can look forward to.
 I’m a fairly lazy individual who would rather do nothing all day.
 Than why am I the organizer of a walking group that walks all over Long Island?
-I ask myself that question every time I post a new walking event on my web site which is usually twice a week.
+I ask myself that question every time I post a new walking event on my web site which is usually four times a week.
 The answer always comes back “because it’s good for you”.
 Walking is good for your health.
 There’s no getting around it.

 There are many excuses you can put forward for not walking.
 It’s too cold, it’s too hot, I feel a sore throat coming on, it looks like rain, there’s actually something good on TV, I’m tired, I can’t fit through the doorway.
 All good and legitimate sounding excuses but never the less, just excuses.
 If I miss a walk I’m consumed with guilt.
 I have trouble living with myself.
 This shame is what keeps me walking.
 You too may need something to help motivate you to get off the couch and put one foot in front of the other.
 Whether it’s guilt or fear or what ever, just use it to stay active.